 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 25 of this prospectus.
+See "Risk Factors" beginning on page 26 of this prospectus.

-Per Share Total Price to the public \$ 15.00 \$35,400,000 Underwriting discounts and commissions (1) \$ 1.05 \$ 2,478,000 Proceeds to us (after expenses)(1) \$ 15.00 \$35,400,000
+Per Share Total

+Price to the public \$ \$

+Underwriting discounts and commissions (1) \$ \$

+Proceeds to us (after expenses)(1) \$ \$

 Our Manager will pay all of our offering expenses and the other costs of the offering, including underwriting discounts and commissions.
-For a full description of the underwriting compensation, see "Underwriting."

-We have granted the underwriters the option to purchase up to an additional 354,000 shares of common stock within 45 days after the date of this prospectus to cover overallotments, if any.
+We have granted the underwriters the option to purchase up to an additional shares of common stock within 45 days after the date of this prospectus to cover overallotments, if any.